formkit/docs-content/essentials/validation.md

 ### Alpha

 Checks if a value is only alphabetical characters.
-There are two character sets latin and default.
-Latin characters are strictly `[a-zA-Z]` while the default set includes most accented characters as well like: `ä`, `ù`, or `ś`.
+There are two character sets: latin and default.
+Latin characters are strictly `[a-zA-Z]` while the default set includes most accented characters as well, such as `ä`, `ù`, or `ś`.

 <example
   name="Alpha"